-You are no doubt familiar, for example, with the Year of the Ox (2009) and the Year of the Tiger (2010).
-Chinese New year falls on 3 February this year.
-But do you know the story of the Chinese New Year and how the years got named after animals?
+You are no doubt familiar, for example, with the Year of the Ox (2009) and the Year of the Tiger (2010), but do you know the story of the Chinese New Year and how the years got named after animals?

 - To revise numbers 1 - 100

 - To revise or learn the names of the 12 animals in the story

 - To revise or learn names of family members

 - To say years, e.g., two thousand and four, nineteen ninety nine